Ikano Bank

 Ikano Bank is a consumer finance bank established in 1995 by Ingvar Kamprad (the founder of IKEA).

-Operations
+It offers loans, savings accounts and partner business supplying sales finance to large retailers, including IKEA, Volkswagen, Audi, Lindex, Hemtex, Skoda, Shell and Preem.

 Ikano Bank has its head office in Malmö, with branch offices in Sundbyberg, Älmhult, Asker, Glostrup, Nottingham, and Helsinki.
-Ikano Bank also conducts business in Germany, Poland, Austria, Finland, and Russia via separate companies.
+The firm also conducts business in Germany, Poland, Austria, Finland, and Russia via separate companies.

-Ikano Bank offers loans, savings accounts and partner business supplying sales finance to large retailers, including IKEA, Volkswagen, Audi, Lindex, Hemtex, Skoda, Shell, and Preem.

-Ikano Bank is owned by the Kamprad family through IKANO, a group of businesses which also includes insurance, retail, and real estate in many countries.
+At Ikano Bank in Sweden, various fees and charges are levied on users for different services.
+Some of the key fees include: